oeh-tnf/JKU-Games-Page/04_guide.md

 ### Do I need to bring anything?
 Depends on what you are up to: If you want to play Computer Games, you will have to bring your own PC and peripherals.
 We will hook you up with LAN and power - see the [LAN section](/./lan) for more details.
-If you are only here for the DICE area, you should be good, but you can bring your favorite games of course just in case we missed it.
+If you are only here for the boardgame area, you should be good, but you can bring your favorite games of course just in case we missed it.
 If you plan on staying for longer, you might want to bring a bit of money for food orders, and a sleeping bag.
 Most importantly, don't forget to bring your friends :P